herberthenrique/herberthenrique.github.io/_data/blog/go-reasons.md

 In the end, software's biggest cost lives in maintaining and not in the time you spent creating the code.
 Typed languages will help you a lot to find out how the software is working.

-The types will also help you to find out about errors in the early stage of the development process.
+statically types will also help you to find out about errors in the early stage of the development process.

 Static typing usually results in compiled code that executes quickly.
 The compiler knows the exact data types that are in use, it can produce optimized machine code.